peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 ## Working on data converters

-To work on your local version of the data converters module, first install the project as an editable package.
+To work on your local version of the data converters module, first follow the directions in [Setting up your environment.](../../../README.md)

 In the root directory of the project run:

 ```
-pip install -e ".[dev]"
+uv sync --all-extras

 ```